Museum of Contemporary Art

 TRAITS AND CHARACTERISTICS DESIRED:

-The CFO will possess excellent leadership, financial, administrative, and analytical skills.
-The successful candidate will be a strategic thinker with the ability to understand the key issues affecting the museum and provide unbiased analysis to key staff, management and the Board of Trustees.
+The CFO will possess excellent leadership, financial, administrative, training, and analytical skills.
+The successful candidate will be a strategic thinker with the ability to understand the key issues affecting the museum and provide unbiased analysis and recommendations to key staff, management and the Board of Trustees.
 This individual will have the ability to establish and maintain effective working relationships with Board members, all levels of staff, as well as numerous representatives of public and private organizations.
 Along with a keen attention to detail and the ability to generate timely work product, the CFO should have high ethical standards and be a model of integrity and fairness.

 CAREER TRACK LEADING TO THIS POSITION: